quacksouls/bitburner/doc/guide/daemon.md

 idea of which tasks you can now automate via scripts.
 Solve a couple of Coding Contracts to earn money.
 Join factions and buy their Augmentations.
 Raise your stats, especially your Hack, and money.
-Join Daedalus and raise your reputation high enough to allow you to purchase `The Red Pill` (TRP) Augmentation.
-Install the Augmentation, then hack the `w0r1d_d43m0n` server to break BN4.1.
+Join Daedalus and raise your reputation high enough to allow you to purchase TRP.
+Install TRP, then hack the `w0r1d_d43m0n` server to break BN4.1.

 ## Destroy the daemon